 !!-CE-!!
 In accordance with CE Standard EN 13155, the lifter is designed to rest on relatively horizontal surfaces without tipping over.
-To store the lifter in this way, set the lifter down on the parking stands as described in the preceding section.
+To store the lifter in this way, set the lifter with the pads facing downward on a clean, smooth, flat surface.
+Then lower the lift bar to a horizontal orientation (see OPERATION: To TILT THE LOAD) and place a support under the lift bail.
+However, see the Note immediately following.